 When to not use any of both

-Your return value is an unambiguous primitive type , e.g. a boolean or an int and will NOT return null.
+Your return value is a primitive type, e.g. a boolean or an int or the function will not return null.

 Conclusion